Tuileries Palace: Plan of Catherine de' Medici (16th century)

 The site of the Tuileries Palace was originally just outside the walls of the city, in an area frequently flooded by the Seine as far as the present Rue Saint-Honoré.
 The land was occupied by the workshops and kilns craftsmen who made 'tuiles', or roof tiles.
 Because of its proximity to the Louvre Castle, members of the royal family began buying plots of land there.

 After the death of Henri II in 1559, his widow Catherine de' Medici moved into the Louvre Castle with her son, Francis II.
 She planned a new residence for herself, on a site that was close to the Louvre and had space for a large garden.
 She sold the medieval Hôtel des Tournelles, near the Bastille, where her husband had died, and between 1563 and 1568 acquired several pieces of land which she put together for her new residence.
 Construction began in 1564, with Philibert de l'Orme working as chief architect.
 De l'Orme died in 1570, when the work was still in its early stages.
 His place was taken by Jean Bullant.
 The 1588 Day of the Barricades between Catholics and Protestants in the city abruptly halted the work; the unprotected site was abandoned and pillaged.

 Additions of Henri IV

 Work did not resume until 1594, when Henri IV made a triumphal return to Paris and recommenced construction of the Louvre and the Tuileries.
 He constructed the Grande Galerie, parallel to the Seine, which connected the two palaces.
 At the same time, Henri commissioned the landscape gardener Claude Mollet to modify the plan of the gardens.
 The architects and decorators Étienne Dupérac, Louis Métezeau, and Jacques II Androuet du Cerceau contributed to the new palace.
-Androuet du Cerceau contributed the Pavillon des Tuileries, a tower that linked the Louvre and Tuileries palaces.
+Androuet du Cerceau contributed the Pavillon des Tuileries (later renamed Pavillon de Flore), which links the Tuileries Palace to the Grande Galerie.